chenchen2015/CheckeeInfo-Scraper/README.md

 Given that there are lots of cases never gets updated with a complete date, I only recorded those cases that are marked as *Complete*.
 When scraping is done, all the information will be assembled into a .csv file.

 ### Data Analysis
 I tried to do some simple analysis with the data by myself.
-About 99.9% of the recorded fields in the auto-generated .csv file is good but the rest will have some issues like missing or misaligned field that needs some tweek.
+About 99.99% of the recorded fields in the auto-generated .csv file is good but the rest will have some issues like missing or misaligned field that needs some tweek.

 Until 3/4/2017, I have **16297** visa application cases recorded dates back since 01/05/2009.
+I did some data analysis and [here's what I have found so far](https://github.com/chenchen2015/CheckeeInfo-Scraper/blob/master/CheckeeInfo-DataAnalysis.ipynb).